 - Permits are not required during winter break or summer session.
 Please Note: Lots 3 & 5 are for Faculty/Staff parking only.

 - Purchase an annual parking hang tag permit of $70.00 through UWM Transportation Services Portal, login, and follow the directions on the site.
-Bring paid receipt to the Student Solution Center Foyer 1st week of fall term or A120 during the semester.
+Permits are mailed out unless pickup is requested; see your receipt for details.
 Hang-tag permits are valid from the date of purchase through the following August.
 If a hang-tag permit is lost, a new permit must be purchased at full cost.

 - Hang-tag permits must be properly hung on the rear-view mirror with the permit number visible from the outside.
 Must have permit displayed in vehicle when parking in Permit Required Lots.